endlessnights/PhotoSite/README.md

 3. Categories with Sub-categories
 4. Sub-categories with images

-There some frontend pages to add categories and images where you can add:
+Frontend pages to add categories, sub-categories and images:

-Title, slug, description, cover image and put Publish check.